“So the ransomed of the Lord shall return,

 There is another version of the Egyptian planisphere by a man named, “Athanasius Kircher,” a German Jesuit priest, pictured above (1602-1680 A.D).
-He not only claimed to command 12 languages, a fantastic accomplishment in any age, but also claimed to have the ability to read ancient Egyptian hieroglyphs, a very rare skill indeed.
+He not only claimed to command 12 languages, a fantastic accomplishment in and of itself, but also claimed to have the ability to read ancient Egyptian hieroglyphs, not a very common skill.

 In his version of the Egyptian Zodiac, Argo was not one but two large galleons adorned with Ram’s heads.
 These would easily correspond to the two Sheepfolds in our story as well as the dual role and nature of our Redeemer as pictured in Aries.

-Now you know why He chose Egypt to built this very special monument.
-In case you missed part three or would like a refresher, the link is provided below:
+I think it should now be obvious why He chose Egypt to built this very special monument, in that their version is the oldest.
+In case you missed part three where we discussed the sphinx in greater detail or would like a refresher, the link is provided below:

-Next we will explore the 12 and final Major Constellation and its decans: Leo, Hydra, Crater, and Corvus.
-You may follow the link below to continue this series:
+Next we will explore the 12th and final Major Constellation and its decans: Leo, Hydra, Crater, and Corvus.
+You may follow the link below if you wish to continue this series: